lawrenceong001/PactTest/readme.md

 	``cd ../../pacts``
 5. there will be a file called ``consumer1-testapi1.json`` which is the Pact file generated if the test was successful

-#### Steps to Create your own test
+#### Steps to write your own test
 1. create new xUnit test project
 		``dotnet new xunit``
 2. add PactNet (replace .Windows with something else if this is being implemented on a different platform) ``dotnet add package pactnet.windows``
-3. add a mock fixture: see PactMock.cs
+3. add a mock fixture: see [PactMock.cs](./tests/consumer.tests/PactMock.cs)
-4. add an API Client: see ApiClient.cs
+4. add an API Client: see [ApiClient.cs](./tests/consumer.tests/ApiClient.cs)
-5. add your tests: see Consumer1Tests.cs
+5. add your tests: see [Consumer1Tests.cs]((./tests/consumer.tests/Consumer1Tests.cs))
 6. run your tests
 		``dotnet test``
 7. locate your pacts folder and view the generated pact file in JSON format

 ### Save expectations in an accessible location

 Once the tests are successfully executed, a Pact file will be generated.
-For the purpose of this solution, it is stored inside the ``.\pact`` folder.
+For the purpose of this solution, it is stored inside the [``./pacts``](./pacts/) folder.
 This can serve as the location for the providers to view this as well.

 CI/CD pipelines can also automate the transfer of the Pact file to a location not related to this project, which ensures its visibility and accessibility for automation tasks.